≡ Menu

 This is why…

-We wanted to take a moment and just briefly discuss what Polycythemia is as well as highlight some of the most common symptoms/complications of this disease so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment and just briefly discuss what Polycythemia is as well as highlight some of the most common symptoms/complications of this disease so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making their decision about your life insurance application.

 Polycythemia Defined:

-Polycythemia is a disease that is characterized by an increase in the size or mass of a red cell, which can be determined by the amount of hemoglobin and hematocrit in the blood as well as the actual numbers of erythrocytes (RBC’s) circulating in ones’ blood as well.
+Polycythemia is a disease characterized by an increase in the size or mass of a red cell.
+This can be determined by the amount of hemoglobin and hematocrit in the blood and the number of erythrocytes (RBCs) circulating in the blood.

 When speaking of…

-Polycythemia, doctors, and researchers will often refer Polycythemia as either Primary Polycythemia when the cause is related to an inherited genetic mutation, or Secondary Polycythemia when caused by any number of factors including:
+Polycythemia doctors and researchers will often refer to Polycythemia as either Primary Polycythemia when the cause is related to an inherited genetic mutation or Secondary Polycythemia when caused by any number of factors.

 Symptoms of Polycythemia may include: